chromaui/chromatic-docs/travisci.md

 For extra security you'll need to configure your own environment variables.

 <div class="aside">
-See the official Travis CI <a href="https://docs.travis-ci.com/user/environment-variables/">documentation</a> for more context.
+See the official Travis CI <a href="https://docs.travis-ci.com/user/environment-variables/"> environment variables documentation</a> for more context.
 </div>

-### Branch protection
+### Run Chromatic on specific branches

 If you need to customize your workflow to run on specific branches, you can do so.
 Change your `travis.yml` to the following: